This keto tuna melt recipe uses tomatoes as the “bread”. Low carb tuna melts are comfort food without the heavy feeling and just as delicious.

 My theory is that if I lose the bread, I can have more cheese.
 This is probably why I never seem to be able to lose those pesky last 10 pounds… C’est la vie.

-- 1 large Tomato
+- 2 large tomatoes

-- 1 can Flaked light Tuna in water
+- 1 can flaked light tuna in water

 - 2 - 4 tbsp green onion chopped

 - 2 pickles sliced

 - Heat your oven to 400 degrees.
 Slice the tomato in half and scoop out the seeds.
 You dont have to do this, but if you leave the seeds in, it can get runny.
 OR you can just use big slices of tomato.

 - Open the can of tuna, scoop it into a bowl, add the mayo and the green onion.
 Stir to combine.
 Or you can just squirt the mayo on top too.

 - Place the tomatoes on a parchment lined baking sheet.
 Put half the tuna mix on each tomato half.
 Top each tomato half with pickle slices and then the cheese.

 - Bake in the oven for about 15 mins or until cheese is melted and bubbly.
 Remove from the oven and serve right away.